nickbild/gemini/README.md

 ## Training

 I trained an eight layer feed-forward neural network.
 Understanding that a user of the software may not have a vast amount of I/O data from the original software available, I trained on a very modest data set of only 500 inputs.
+For more complex applications, I anticipate a significantly larger data set would be needed.

 ### Original Software